thejimmyg/greener/README.md

 QUESTION: Should `NewContentHandler` support etag caching too just in case the browser somehow messes up the 1 year cache and requests it again, or is that unnecessary?

+Injectors:

+* Script (if service worker)
+* Style (legacy and modern)
+* Manifest
+* Service worker (if manifest)
+* Icon

+The top ones should all generate brotli, gzip and original and set a forever cache returning the base64 sha512 sum of the contents, perhaps salted with a particular string.

+Icon should be loaded from a specific embedded file system for just that icon and again served with a forever cache from the sha512 e.g. icons/512x512/sfdaojiafihoasdfhoasfd.png

+The injectors themselves use `template.HTML` from `html/template` and combine it with code from `html.go`.

 ## GenerateGz

 There is a [`generategz`](cmd/generategz/main.go) tool that will scan a directly and pre-compress files to .gz adding a `.gz` extension.
 If the compressed file is actually bigger it is deleted.